 The U.S. Nuclear Waste Technical Review Board (Board) is an independent agency in the Executive Branch of the federal government.
-The Board was established by Congress to perform ongoing and objective peer review of the technical and scientific validity of activities undertaken by the Secretary of Energy under the Nuclear Waste Policy Act (NWPA) (Public Law 97-425), as amended, including the packaging, transportation, and disposal of spent nuclear fuel (SNF) and high-level radioactive waste (HLW).
+The Board performs ongoing and objective peer review of the technical and scientific validity of activities undertaken by the Secretary of Energy under the Nuclear Waste Policy Act (NWPA) (Public Law 97-425), as amended, including the packaging, transportation, and disposal of spent nuclear fuel (SNF) and high-level radioactive waste (HLW).
 The Board also advises and makes recommendations to Congress and the Secretary on technical issues related to nuclear waste management and disposal.

-Contained in this Fiscal Year (FY) 2021 Congressional Budget Justification is the Board's Performance Plan for FYs 2020 through 2021 and the Board's evaluation of its FY 2019 performance.
-The Board's Budget Request for FY 2021 is \$5,600,000, which is a \$2,000,000 increase from the agency's appropriations for FYs 2016 through 2020.
-This increase specifically supports a legislative proposal to expand the Board's authority to enable it to conduct independent analyses and other activities as appropriate.
-The Board's mission activities as currently defined under the NWPA are funded at \$3,600,000.
-The Board's Budget Request reflects its proposed expanded authority and continued strong commitment to sound budgeting and cost-effective management practices and the focus of the Board's leadership on maximizing program performance and efficiency through evidence-based decision making and ongoing evaluation of the agency's performance.
+Contained in this Fiscal Year (FY) 2022 Congressional Budget Justification is the Board's Performance Plan for FYs 2021 through 2022 and the Board's evaluation of its FY 2020 performance.
+The Board's Budget Request for FY 2022 is \$3,800,000, which is a 5.6% increase from the agency's FY 2021 appropriations.
+The Board's Budget Request for FY 2022 reflects its continued strong commitment to sound budgeting and cost-effective management practices and the focus of the Board's leadership on maximizing program performance and efficiency through evidence-based decision making and ongoing evaluation of the agency's performance.